 The IT band is a long strap of connective tissue that extends from the hip down the outside of the leg and connects to the side of the knee.
 Seems a little high up for a podiatrist?
 Well the cause of IT band syndrome is often due to instability of the feet.

-There are ways to stabilize your gait during your run.
+There are exercises to stabilize your gait during your run.
 You can also be more stable on your bike.
 We are here to identify the problem and get you back on the road.

 During a triathlon, or a swim-bike brick, you have extra pressure on your feet.
 This is because you run from the swim to the transition area while barefoot.
 It is important for you to change your running gait while barefoot.
 This will lower the chance of a stress fracture developing.

 Signs of a stress fracture includes persistent pain and swelling.
 My office has state-of-the-art digital x-ray to be able to identify even the smallest stress fracture.
 The sooner you treat a stress fracture, the quicker I can help you can get it healed.
-Waiting can only make it worse and will delay your return to working out.
+Waiting can lead to severe injuries and will delay your return to working out.

-A Morton’s Neuroma is an inflame and enlarged nerve in the ball of your foot.
+Morton's Neuroma is an inflamed and enlarged nerve in the ball of your foot.
 It is a main cause of pain in that area.
-The pain can worsen with tight shoes and pressure on the ball of the foot?
+The sharp pain can worsen with tight shoes and pressure on the ball of the foot?
 Sound familiar?